-The left side Cervical Rotation Test indicates that you have limited left rotation in your neck.
-Normal range of motion is over 70 degrees.
-This mobility restriction can limit your ability to fully rotate the shoulders during the backswing while maintaining a stable head and body posture.
+The left side Cervical Rotation Test indicates that you have great left rotation and flexion in your neck.
+Normal range of motion is over 70 degrees This mobility will help you achieve a complete shoulder turn during the backswing and maintain a stable head posture.